 20:18:17:19.
-Slot machine specifications -- Communication protocol.
-A slot machine which is capable of bi-directional communication with internal or external associated equipment must use a communication protocol which ensures that erroneous data or signals will not adversely affect the operation of the slot machine.
+Slot machine specifications--Communication protocol.
+A slot machine that is capable of bi-directional communication with internal or external associated equipment must use a communication protocol that ensures erroneous data or signals will not adversely affect the operation of the slot machine.